igorwaw/web-advent/content/2016/13-maze/index.md

 ## Recording distance

 - starting point has a distance of 0 from the starting point (obviously)
-- all other points are initialized with infinity (in practice, a value much larger then expected will do)
+- all other points are initialized with infinity (in practice, a value much larger than expected will do)
-- new point gets a distance 1 larger then the previous point, but here's an important thing: only if it's smaller then the previously recorded distance (we can get to a point more than once and we're only interested in the shortest path)
+- new point gets a distance 1 larger than the previous point, but here's an important thing: only if it's smaller than the previously recorded distance (we can get to a point more than once and we're only interested in the shortest path)

 I used a dict of Points to keep distances and wrapped them in a class for convenience.
 I later added a function that prints the map.